Frequently Asked Questions

 How should I study for the examinations?

-Both the NPLEX Part I or Part II Blueprint and Study Guides are updated regularly.
-A study guide ordered before the current application period may not contain updated blueprint changes.
+The NPLEX Blueprint and Study Guides are updated regularly.
+A study guide downloaded before the current application period may not contain updated blueprint changes.

 Study guides produced by individuals or organizations not affiliated with NPLEX can be useful in preparing to take the examination(s).
 NPLEX cannot warrant, however, that the information contained in these materials is representative of the content of the NPLEX examinations.